 Is pH important?

 This is important because a conditioner that is too acidic or alkaline has very slow uptake into the hair and therefore little benefit.

 Best of all, we do not use any type of ingredient containing salt (sodium).
 Salt decreases the adherence of a conditioner to the hair.
 When salt is in the hair, it will pull the water right out of your hair leading to dehydration of the hair shaft.
 (The same thing happens when you apply salt to cabbage before making sauerkraut!)
 It is sometimes used as a preservative.
 Salt can sometimes feel slippery in additives and consumers mistake this for “conditioning”.

 Due to the differences in everyone’s hair structure, diet, & lifestyle, we are well aware our Deep Conditioning Mask will appeal to some and not others.
 But that’s OK!

 How often to use a hair mask?

-We advise using the mask 1 – 2 times per week, allowing it to remain in the hair for at least 3 minutes before rinsing out.
+To see the benefits of deep conditioning your hair, we advise using the mask 1 – 2 times per week, allowing it to remain in the hair for at least 3 minutes before rinsing out.
 We believe you will experience increased softness, easier to manage, stronger hair, less prone to breakage.
 Daily use is not recommended with the Deep Conditioning Hair Mask due to its richness and the amount of lipids.
 Even the best ingredients can build up if over-used.
 As the saving goes: “a little dab will do ya”.
 If you decide to try this new product, please share your opinion and experience with us.